 With the built-in subscript operator, an expression-list shall be present, consisting of a single assignment expression.
-One of the expressions shall be a glvalue of type "array of T" or, a prvalue of type "pointer to T" or a prvalue of type "pointer to member of class C of type array of T", and the other shall be a prvalue of unscoped enumeration or integral type.
+One of the expressions shall be a glvalue of type "array of T"-or, a prvalue of type "pointer to T" or a prvalue of type "pointer to member of class C of type array of T", and the other shall be a prvalue of unscoped enumeration or integral type.

 TheLet E1 and E2 denote these two expressions, respectively.
 The type "T" shall be a completely-defined object type.
-If E1 is of pointer to member type, the result is a prvalue of type "pointer to member of class C of type T" and E designates the element of the member array designated by E1 at index E2 as if it were a member of C. Otherwise, the result is of type "T", and.
+If E1 is of pointer to member type and E2 is within the bounds of the member array identified by E1 and not past its end, the result is a prvalue of type "pointer to member of class C of type T" and E designates the element of the member array designated by E1 at index E2 as if it were a subobject of C. If E1 is of pointer to member type and E2 is not within the bounds of the member array identified by E1, behaviour is undefined.
+Otherwise, the result is of type "T", and.
 The type "T" shall be a completely-defined object type.
-The expression E1[E2] is identical (by definition) to \((E1)+(E2)), except that in the case of an array operand, the result is an lvalue if that operand is an lvalue and an xvalue otherwise.
+The expression E1 [E2] is identical (by definition) to \((E1)+(E2)), except that in the case of an array operand, the result is an Ivalue if that operand is an Ivalue and an xvalue otherwise.

 For the first option (dot), if the id-expression names a static member or an enumerator, the first expression is a discarded-value expression (7.2.3); if the id-expression names a non-static data member, the first expression shall be a glvalue or a prvalue having pointer-to-member type.
-For the second option (arrow), the first expression shall be a prvalue having pointer type.
-The expression E1-E2 is converted to the equivalent form (\(E1)).E2; the remainder of 7.6.1.5 will address only the first option (dot).
+For the second option (arrow), the first expression shall be a prvalue having either pointer type or pointer-to-member type.
+The expression E1->E2 is converted to the equivalent form (\(E1)).E2; the remainder of 7.6.1.5 will address only the first option (dot).